Online UTI Treatment Without Insurance

 Symptoms and who qualifies

-Adults 18+ qualify for async UTI treatment if classic lower-urinary-tract symptoms are present — burning on urination, urgency, frequent small voids — without fever, flank pain, pregnancy, or immunocompromise.
+Adults 18-64 qualify for online UTI treatment if classic lower-urinary-tract symptoms are present — burning on urination, urgency, frequent small voids — without fever, flank pain, pregnancy, or immunocompromise.
 Male patients, recurrent UTI (three or more per year), and any sign of a kidney infection need in-person workup.
 Typical symptoms include:

 You qualify for a Bidwell telehealth UTI visit if you are: